ahoereth/gazeprediction/03/report.md

 # Improving Background Subtraction

-In the early 2000s, two improvements of @stauffer99 have been propsed.
+In the early 2000s, two improvements of @stauffer99 have been proposed.
 The first is the "Improved Adaptive Background Mixture Model" (MOG) by @ktkp01, the second is the "Improved Adaptive Gaussian Mixture Model" (MOG2) described by @zivkovic04 and detailed further by @zivkovic06.
 In the following we will explain the differences between these two algorithms and @stauffer99 as well as compare MOG and MOG2 in some applications.

 ## Improved Adaptive Background Mixture Model (MOG)